Ready to manage your own club?

 3. Squad Strength

 Pick Balanced to start.
-It's the neutral all-rounder.
-No hard weaknesses, no hard counters.
+It's the neutral baseline with no style modifiers, so it has no glaring weaknesses for an opponent to exploit.
 A safe pick while you learn.

 Pick a formation that fits your squad.
 4-4-2 is the classic safe pick.
 3-5-2 only if you have 5 midfielders you trust.
 4-3-3 needs 3 forwards.